jujaga/nr-email-microservice/openshift/README.md

 * MEMORY\_LIMIT - Limit Peak Memory per pod (in gigabytes Gi or megabytes Mi ex.
 2Gi).
 Default 2Gi

 ### Deployment Template - api.dc.yaml
 The deployment config template will result in an Service and Deployment/Pods.
-By default, we employ a 2 Pod rolling strategy for maximum uptime.  *APP\_NAME* and  *INSTANCE\_ID* parameters must match values used running the Build Template.
+By default, we employ a 2 Pod rolling strategy for maximum uptime.  *APP\_LABEL* and  *IMAGE\_NAME* parameters must match values used running the Build Template.
 And *NAMESPACE* must be provided.

 A Route is *not* included in the deployment template, as not all use cases will require this api to be exposed publicly.
 See the examples on how to expose the service if you wish to use the api directly.